Understanding How Adultery Laws Work in California

 Definition and Implications of Adultery in California

-Adultery is a common law doctrine that makes it illegal for a married person to have sexual relations with another individual while they are still legally bound to their spouse.
+Adultery is the act of a married person having sexual relations with someone other than their spouse.
+In California, this act carries no criminal or civil penalties, as the state does not recognize adultery as a crime or a ‘tort’ (a reason to sue).
 Implications of Adultery implies that the action of adultery is not only a personal offense against one’s spouse, but it can also damage your marriage and family by affecting the community.

 What Role Does Adultery Play in a California Divorce?

 Adultery can have a significant role in a California divorce.
 It is “conduct which destroys the marital relationship.”
 In other words, it’s behavior that breaks up a marriage by having an affair or sexual relations with someone else while married to another person.
-If you have evidence of adultery, it can be a factor in California divorce.
+Adultery is not a legal ground for divorce in California.
+As of 2026, there are only two grounds for dissolution: irreconcilable differences and permanent legal incapacity.
+Evidence of an affair is generally irrelevant to the judge’s decision to grant the divorce.

 Adultery can be a major factor in deciding alimony and child custody.
 California is called a “no-fault” divorce state, which means adultery doesn’t need to be proven for the judge’s consideration or decision if you file under irreconcilable differences (a form of no-fault).